mlrun/mlrun/docs/feature-store/transformations.md

    quotes_set.add_aggregation("bid", ["min", "max"], ["1h"], "10m", name="price")
    ```

-   This code generates two new features: `bid_min_1h` and `bid_max_1h`.
+   This code generates two new features: `bid_min_1h` and `bid_max_1h` every 10 minutes.

 - Fixed window

    A fixed window has a fixed-size, is non-overlapping, and gapless.
 A fixed time window is used for aggregating over a time period
    (or day of the week).
-For example, how busy is this restaurant between 1 and 2 pm?<br>
+For example, how busy is this restaurant between 1 and 2 pm.<br>
    When using a fixed window, each record in an in-application stream belongs to a specific window.
 The record is processed only once
    (when the query processes the window to which the record belongs).
-Omit the period size to use a fixed window.
+To defined a fixed window, omit the period.

    Using the above example, but for a fixed window: